South-Paw/discord-music-bot/README.md

 1. Install [Node.js](https://nodejs.org/en/) (Version 8 or above)
 2. Open a Powershell or Command Prompt window
     * **Tip:** Start > Run > type `powershell.exe` OR type `cmd.exe` > Enter
-3. Type `npm i -g discord-musicbot` to install the bot.
+3. Type `npm i -g @south-paw/discord-music-bot` to install the bot.
-4. Run the bot from the same window by typing `discord-musicbot -t YOUR_TOKEN -s YOUR_SERVER_ID -c YOUR_CHANNEL_ID`
+4. Run the bot from the same window by typing `discord-music-bot -t YOUR_TOKEN -s YOUR_SERVER_ID -c YOUR_CHANNEL_ID`
 5. When you want to start the bot again (after a restart or shutdown), just run the command in step 4.

 ### Install on Linux